Johnson's hot start helps Spurs beat Rockets, end skid at 11 - KVIA

 SAN ANTONIO (AP) — Keldon Johnson scored 32 points and the San Antonio Spurs snapped an 11-game losing streak by beating the Houston Rockets 118-109 on Thursday night.

-Johnson made his first nine shots and his first three 3-pointers in helping San Antonio win for the first time since Nov.
-11.
+Johnson sparked the turnaround by making his first nine shots and his first three 3-pointers in helping San Antonio win for the first time since Nov.
+11, ending the second-worst skid in team history.

+“This has been the first game in a while where we were clicking defensively,” Johnson said.
+“You can tell when we get stops, get out and run and be able to get out front.
+If we can keep that mindset of defense first, get stops and we let the offense take care of itself, we’ll be in great shape.”

 Rookie Jabari Smith Jr. scored 23 points for Houston.
 Alperen Sengun added 16 points and 11 rebounds, with all five Rockets starters scoring in double figures.